rwnq8/obsidian-auto-slugger/README.md

 ## 📜 License

-This plugin is released under the [MIT License](LICENSE).
+This plugin and its content are licensed under the **QNFO Content License Agreement**.

-*(You'll need to add a `LICENSE` file with the MIT license text to your repository: `https://github.com/rwnq8/auto-slugger/blob/main/LICENSE` if you add one)*
+You can view the full license terms here: [https://github.com/QNFO/license/blob/main/LICENSE.md](https://github.com/QNFO/license/blob/main/LICENSE.md)

+By using, distributing, or contributing to this plugin, you agree to be bound by the terms of this license.
+Non-commercial use only.
+Attribution required.

 ---